 - advise the finance department on strategic decisions.

-Freed from manual processing and repetitive tasks, the Credit Manager can refocus on strategy and advisory work, anticipating sensitive situations and maintaining a quality dialogue with clients.
+Freed from manual processing and repetitive tasks, the Credit Manager can refocus on strategy and advisory work, anticipating sensitive situations and maintaining a quality dialogue with their customers.
 They no longer just “track unpaid invoices”: they become a key player in improving cash flow and reducing DSO.

-Choose a connector-rich solution to boost collections
+Choosing a connector-rich solution to boost collections

 Conclusion